grodansparadis/vscp-doc-spec/class1.protocol.md

 ```
 **Mandatory.** Must be implemented by all level I and Level II devices.

 This is intended for nodes that have been initiated, is part of the segment and is powered up.
-All nodes that have a nickname-ID that is not set to 0xFF should send this event before they go on line to do their “day to day” work.
+All nodes that have a nickname-ID that is not set to 0xFF should send this event before they go on-line to do their “day to day” work.

 Normally all nodes should save their assigned nickname-ID in non-volatile memory and use this assigned ID when powered up.
 A segment controller can however keep track of nodes that it controls and reassign the ID to a node that it did not get a new node on-line event from.
 This is the method a segment controller uses to detect nodes that have been removed from the segment.